AdrianBaugh/PetSittingService/resources/design-document.md

 ### 6.2.0 _Create Reservation Endpoint_
 - Accepts `POST` requests to `/reservations`
-- Accepts data to create a new reservation with a provided Pet owner ID, pet Sitter ID, pet ID, start date, and end date.
-Returns the new reservation, including a reservation ID assigned by the service.
+- Accepts data to create a new reservation with a provided Pet owner ID, pet Sitter ID, a list of pet ID, start date, and end date.
+Returns the new reservation, including a status and reservation ID assigned by the service.

 ### 6.2.1 _Get single Reservation Endpoint_
 - Accepts `GET` requests to `/reservations/:reservationId`